Let’s come together online to align understanding and action in support of effective, collective responses to the moment we are living in.

 Micah (he/him) is of mixed race (black and white) and mixed religion, and grew up in two different socio-economic homes.
 He is a cisgendered, working/middle class parent of two living on Munsee/Lenape land in the Mahicantuck Valley, commonly referred today as Kingston, NY, working to prove possibility and to liberate the imagination in order to see a Just Transition.

-Susan (she/her) is a white, working/middle class, cisgendered parent who strives to express callings and longings to facilitate learning, support collaboration, organize information, engage conflict, connect across difference, create lasting conditions for greater equity, and contribute toward justice in her communities based in Poughkeepsie, NY (Wappinger-Munsee-Lenape land) and the wider Mahicantuck Valley.
+Susan (she/her) is a white, working/middle class, cisgendered parent who strives to express callings to facilitate learning, support collaboration, organize information, engage conflict, connect across difference, create lasting conditions for greater equity, and contribute toward justice in her communities based in Poughkeepsie, NY (Wappinger-Munsee-Lenape land) and the wider Mahicantuck Valley.

 In lieu of a set registration fee, we are requesting $25 to help underwrite the cost of offering this workshop.
 GWI does not want your current access to financial resources to impede your participation.
 We don’t know whether your current access to financial resources is ample or limited.
 We are grateful to receive an offering aligned with what you can give, which may be more or less than $25.